-Hospice Care Companions (formerly In-home Hospice Volunteers) provide direct support (telephone, virtual or in person) to individuals who are living with a life- limiting/threatening illness and their caregivers, helping them to remain at home and enhancing their circles of care.
+Hospice Care Companions (formerly In-home Hospice Volunteers) provide direct support to individuals who are living with a life-limiting/threatening illness and their caregivers, helping them to remain at home and enhancing their circles of care.
 Duties vary based on client need and may include offering companionship and emotional support, providing short-term caregiver relief, and assisting with practical day-to-day tasks such as homemaking, cooking, grocery shopping, appointment accompaniment and hands-on care.
 Core Hospice Training (35+ hours) and a commitment of 4 hours per week for a minimum of one year is required.

 Complementary Therapy Volunteers provide symptom relief to clients through various modalities.
 Practitioners at following levels/status are welcome to apply: Reiki (Level 2 required), Therapeutic Touch (Recognized Practitioner (RP), Healing Touch, Reflexology, and Registered Massage Therapy (RMT).
 Volunteers must hold current certification and membership in good standing with the association or regulating body that applies to their therapy and must have a minimum of one year of practice.
 Core Hospice Training (35+ hours) and a commitment of 2 hours per week for a minimum of one year is required.

-Bereavement Care Volunteers will provide one to one and group support to people who have experienced the death of someone close to them.
+Peer Bereavement Care Volunteers will provide one to one (telephone) and group support (currently on Zoom, some groups may move to in person) to people who have experienced the death of someone close to them.
 Peer support volunteers provide companionship to others on the grief journey.
 Core Hospice Training (35+hours) and additional training specific to the bereavement role as well as a one-year commitment is required.
-Priority space in training will be given to people who have experienced the loss of a spouse/partner, parent, sibling, or child.
+Priority space in training will be given to people who have experienced the death of a spouse/partner, parent, sibling, or child of any age.

 Expressive Arts Therapy (EXAT) Volunteers provide group or one-on-one, virtual or in-home support for adults, children and families under the supervision of our Expressive Arts Therapist.
 Modalities the include creative arts and writing, music, movement, guided imagery, relaxation, meditation and mindfulness.
 Experienced graduates of an EXAT program are required.
 Core Hospice Training (35+ hours) and a commitment of 2 hours per week for a minimum of one year is required.